pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 }
 ```

-We will create a class `.mdc-form-control-outline` that will be used with `.form-control` to create our outline variant.
+We will create a CSS class, `.mdc-form-control-outline`, that will be used with `.form-control` to create our outline variant.

 The markup should look like `<input class="form-control mdc-form-control-outline" type="text" />`.
-We can use the mixin [clay-form-control-variant](https://github.com/liferay/clay/blob/2.x/packages/clay-css/src/scss/mixins/_forms.scss#L83) to create our component.
+We can use the Sass mixin [clay-form-control-variant](https://github.com/liferay/clay/blob/2.x/packages/clay-css/src/scss/mixins/_forms.scss#L83) to create our component.

 We are namespacing the class with `mdc-` just to be safe.
 In the future, Bootstrap or the Clay Team may implement something with the name `form-control-outline` which might cause conflicts.